 What to Pack for Your South Dakota Road Trip

-2. Hiking socks – Cushioned, moisture-wicking socks prevent blisters and keep feet dry during long treks.
+2. Hiking socks – Cushioned, moisture-wicking socks prevent blisters and keep feet dry during long treks, especially through desert terrain.

 4. Sunscreen – Waterproof, sweat-proof sunscreen is crucial for avoiding sunburns Definitely wear it to Badlands National Park!